danyg/jasmine-durandal/README.md

 # Road Map

 - Write unit tests for widgets when explodes in the instantiaton even for syntax errors.
-- Write unit tests for widgets when explodes because the view.html is no there.
 - Write unit tests for SpyStub.
 - Write documentation how to 'integrate in your project'.
 - Register in bower & npm.